davesantos/tumblr-boilerplate/README.md

 Tumblr Boilerplate - 2.0.0
 ------

-This is a fully constructed Tumblr template that works out of the box.
+This is a fully functional Tumblr theme that works out of the box.
 Style it however you wish.
 The goal was to strip redundant tags to keep the development process rapid.
-Feel free to contribute any changes you might find helpful for others.
+Contribute any pull requests you might find helpful for others.

 ###Installation